poojabahadhur/todoapp/README.md

-# 📝 My To-Do List App
+# 📝 To-Do App

-A simple, clean, and intuitive To-Do List mobile application built using Flutter.
+A clean and intuitive To-Do List mobile application built using Flutter.
-The app helps users organize daily tasks by allowing them to create tasks, view creation time, track due duration, and mark tasks as completed through a minimal and user-friendly interface.
+The app helps users efficiently manage daily tasks by allowing them to add, edit, delete, and complete tasks, with all data stored locally on the device.

-This project demonstrates practical Flutter development skills, including UI composition, widget reuse, basic state handling, and date/time management.
+This project demonstrates practical Flutter development skills, including local data persistence using Hive, clean UI design, reusable widgets, and date/time handling.

 ---

 ## 🚀 Features

-- Add new to-do tasks
+- Add new tasks
+- Edit existing tasks
+- Delete tasks
+- Mark tasks as completed
+- Persist tasks locally using Hive
 - Display task creation date and time
-- Show due duration in minutes
-- Mark tasks as completed
+- Swipe actions for task management using flutter_slidable
-- Clean and minimal UI design
+- Clean and minimal Material UI
-- Floating Action Button for quick task creation
-- Reusable widgets for better code organization
+- Smooth and responsive user experience

 ---